About the Lincoln Today People

 Julie Hagemeier has been General Manager of the University Theatre and the Nebraska Repertory Theatre at UNL since 1995.
 She is a board member of The Angels Theatre Company and is on the planning committee for the Lincoln Arts Council’s annual Lincoln Arts Festival.

-After selling ice cream and managing an independent bookstore, Lincoln native Aja Martini s now a first year law student at UNL’s College of Law and the president of NOVA, Business and Professional Women’s Club.
+After selling ice cream and managing an independent bookstore, Lincoln native Aja Martin is now a second year law student at UNL’s College of Law and the president of NOVA, Business and Professional Women’s Club.

 Julie Nichols is a freelance writer and social activist who lives in Lincoln with her very musical son.